wI2L/jettison/README.md

 ### Differences with `encoding/json`

+All notable differences with the standard library behavior are listed below.
+Please bote that these might evolve with future versions of the package.

+##### Features

+- The `time.Time` and `time.Duration` types are handled natively.
+About `time.Time`, the encoder doesn't invoke the `MarshalJSON`/`MarshalText` methods, but use `time.AppendFormat` instead, and write the output to the stream.
+Regarding `time.Duration`, it isn't necessary to implements the `json.Marshaler` or `encoding.TextMarshaler` interfaces on a custom wrapper type, the encoder uses the result of one of the methods `Minutes`, `Seconds`, `Nanoseconds` or `String`, based on the duration format configured.

+##### Regressions

 - The JSON returned by the `MarshalJSON` method of types implementing the `json.Marshaler` interface is neither validated nor compacted.

+##### Bugs

 - Nil map keys values implementing the `encoding.TextMarshaler` interface are encoded as empty strings, while the `encoding/json` package currently panic because of that.
 See this [issue](https://github.com/golang/go/issues/33675) for more details.<sup>[1]</sup>

 - Nil struct fields implementing the `encoding.TextMarshaler` interface are encoded as `null`, while the `encoding/json` package currently panic because of that.
 See this [issue](https://github.com/golang/go/issues/34235) for more details.<sup>[1]</sup>

-- The `time.Time` and `time.Duration` types are handled natively by this package.
-About `time.Time`, the encoder doesn't invoke the `MarshalJSON`/`MarshalText` methods, but use `time.AppendFormat` instead, and write the output to the stream.
-Regarding `time.Duration`, it isn't necessary to implements the `json.Marshaler` or `encoding.TextMarshaler` interfaces on a custom wrapper type, the encoder uses the result of one of the methods `Minutes`, `Seconds`, `Nanoseconds` or `String`, based on the duration format configured.

 <sup>1: The issues mentioned above have had their associated CL merged, and should be shipped with Go 1.14.</sup>